-If you want the Free RSI pdf trading strategy guide to this Strategy tap here and we will give it to you for FREE.
+If you want the Free RSI pdf trading strategy guide to this Strategy, tap here and download it for FREE.

-In this article, I am going to be showing you a simple trading strategy using the RSI indicator.
-You are going to benefit from this strategy by learning to trade divergence, and find a low risk way to sell near the top or buy near the bottom of a trend.
+We developed an indicator that uses this strategy and provides you with simple entries and exit points.
+This strategy identifies a break of a trend and takes advantage of the movement in the opposite direction.
+(Kind of like our Trend Breaker Strategy).
+In this article, we will review a simple trading strategy using the RSI indicator.
+You are going to benefit from this strategy by learning to trade divergence.
+Find a low-risk way to sell near the top or buy near the bottom of a trend.

 What is RSI?

 RSI Trading Indicator Used for Strategy